 The Carrier Pigeon Post begins with the individual and is a decided and focused attempt to address the disparity between those who possess a cultural literacy and those who do not.
-CPP is handcrafted to evade the systemic issues that perpetuate the disparity in cultural literacy.

 CPP is easy to distribute, overcoming issues of accessibility

-CPP is free, overcoming the politics of reluctance
+CPP overcomes the economics of reluctance

 CPP’s architecture as print, small, portable, personal, private overcomes the limiting challenges of incarceration life

-CPP is written to a 6th grade level, overcoming the lack of academic formation.
+CPP is written to a 6th grade level, overcoming the lack of academic formation

 CPP believes cultural literacy empowers social confidence as well as cultural competency.

-CPP is a small thing.
+The Carrier Pigeon Post is a small thing.
 Little.
 Seemingly inconsequential.
 But great things almost always begin as small things.
 And CPP believes in how the small can work the impossible.
 It seems foolish to believe that a simple 8 pages of small narratives about paintings, sculpture, professional photography, global historic landmarks, language, celebrities, athletes, political figures, literature, historical events, multicultural folktales, even finance, economics, and science, can empower, inspire hope, and foster creativity.

 But that is exactly what CPP does.
 Miracles are found in the strangest of places—or maybe not so strange, as this is what the arts have been doing all along.